MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/applocker/understand-applocker-rules-and-enforcement-setting-inheritance-in-group-policy.md

 ---
-title: Understand AppLocker rules and enforcement setting inheritance in Group Policy (Windows 10)
+title: Understand AppLocker rules and enforcement setting inheritance in Group Policy (Windows)
 description: This topic for the IT professional describes how application control policies configured in AppLocker are applied through Group Policy. ms.assetid: c1c5a3d3-540a-4698-83b5-0dab5d27d871 ms.reviewer: